Bryanston School

 Bryanston School is a public school (English private boarding and day school for pupils aged 13–18) located next to the village of Bryanston, and near the town of Blandford Forum, in Dorset in South West England.
 It was founded in 1928.
-It occupies a palatial country house designed and built in 1889–94 by Richard Norman Shaw, the champion of a renewed academic tradition, for Viscount Portman, the owner of large tracts in the West End of London, in the early version of neo-Georgian style that Sir Edwin Lutyens called "Wrenaissance", to replace an earlier house, and is set in 400 acres.
+It occupies a country house designed and built in 1889–94 by Richard Norman Shaw for Viscount Portman, the owner of large tracts in the West End of London, in the early version of neo-Georgian style that Sir Edwin Lutyens called "Wrenaissance", to replace an earlier house, and is set in 400 acres.

 Bryanston is a member of the Headmasters' and Headmistresses' Conference and the Eton Group.
 It has a reputation as a liberal and artistic school using some ideas of the Dalton Plan.

 History

 Founding ethos

 Bryanston was founded in 1928 by a young schoolmaster from Australia named J. G. Jeffreys.
-Armed only with his confidence and enthusiasm, he gained financial support for the school during a period of severe economic instability with financial backing from Anthony Ashley-Cooper, 9th Earl of Shaftesbury, he paid £35,000 for the Bryanston House and its 450 acre of immediate grounds.
+He gained financial support for the school during a period of severe economic instability with financial backing from Anthony Ashley-Cooper, 9th Earl of Shaftesbury; he paid £35,000 for the Bryanston House and its 450 acre of immediate grounds.

-The school occupies a palatial country house designed and built in 1889–1894 by Richard Norman Shaw and modelled on the chateau at Menars in the Loire valley.
+The school occupies a country house designed and built in 1889–1894 by Richard Norman Shaw and modelled on the chateau at Menars in the Loire valley.
 Shaw designed the house for Viscount Portman to replace an earlier one.
 The building and estate was the biggest in Dorset and the last of the grand stately homes to be built in England.
 The home had been occupied by the Portman family for 30 years at the time of its sale, but death duties made it impossible for the 4th Lord Portman to hold on to his family estate.

-There were just seven teachers and 23 boys of various ages in the first term.
-Jeffreys innovated whilst respecting good traditions, reflected in his choice of school motto, Et Nova Et Vetera.
+There were seven teachers and 23 boys of various ages in the first term.
+Jeffreys innovated while respecting traditions, as reflected in his choice of school motto, Et Nova Et Vetera.
 His was the first English school to adopt the Dalton Plan, its combination of the new and the old being of particular appeal.
-The system was flexible enough to offer a combination of lessons in the classroom and time for assignment work in subject rooms, which gave the students freedom to decide which pieces of academic work to focus their attention.
+The system was flexible enough to offer a combination of lessons in the classroom and time for assignment work in subject rooms, which gave the students the freedom to decide which pieces of academic work to focus their attention.
 Students are required to keep a daily record on a chart showing their use of working and leisure time, meeting with their tutors on a weekly basis to ensure effective monitoring of their progress.